SpaceForever/Spiral-Labs/cat/Space Fancy Blogs/personal/schoolthoughts.md

 That'll free up some 5~ hours per week.

 How much would that be, like 20£ a week for all hegarty for 5 hours of work? that's 80£ a a month, a fair bit.
+FUCK me
+I just want a break.
+I don't have to not have a break...